ton-blockchain/benchmark-contracts/README.md

     turned out after the previous splits will be once again divided into two.
 So the number of threads is `2 ^ splitHops`.
 For example, 2 `splitHops` will give 4 threads, 3 will give 8, 4 will give 16, etc.
+-   `txs_per_report` - frequency of reports, or how rarely retranslator will report to counter.
 -   `sameShardProbability` - the chance that when the retranslator is called, the next hop will be in its shard.
 It is used to regulate the load between shards or for tests of a single shard.
 -   `extraDataSizeBytesOrRef` - you can add extra data for every hop message.
 For this, set it ot a number of bytes to add, or to a reference cell, which will be added to the message.